sgardn/fort-point-radio/readme.md

 ###### What's that?
 You want to DJ too?

 - [Enable scrobbling] to last.fm for your spotify account (or what have you)
-- Fill in the appropriate room number, Hipchat API key, and [last.fm] scrobbling feed in `vars.js`
+- Fill in the appropriate room number, Hipchat API key, and [last.fm] scrobbling feed in `vars.js` (use `example-vars.js` as a template)
 - `npm install` this repo
 - `node scrape.js`
 - Listen to music using spotify